 Completely defrost this beauty in the fridge.
 Shortly before cooking open the pack and place on the countertop and let it breathe for a couple of minutes.

-once the core temperature has reached 52 degrees Celcius or 125 degrees Fahrenheit sear on high heat for a couple of seconds until outer layer is crispy and dark brown and the internal temperature has reached 130 degrees Fahrenheit or 55 degrees Celsius.
+Then once the core temperature has reached 52 degrees Celsius or 125 degrees Fahrenheit sear on high heat for a couple of seconds until outer layer is crispy and dark brown and the internal temperature has reached 130 degrees Fahrenheit or 55 degrees Celsius.